 Progression to chartered status

-Once a staff member has achieved the AAT Professional Diploma in Accounting they can go on to study chartered accountancy.
+Once a staff member has achieved the AAT Level 4 Diploma in Professional Accounting they can go on to study chartered accountancy.
 This is an extremely popular route: a third of all AAT students go on to chartered studies.

 Chartered status supports a broad range of managerial finance roles across every sector.

 Chartered accountants offer financial advice, audit records, manage finance systems and budgets.
 They generally play a strategic role by providing professional advice aimed at maximising profitability for their employer.